tushar-sharma/tushar-sharma.github.io/_posts/2018-12-20-decoding-ndtv-dawin-theory.md

 3. *falsifiability*  (that can be refuted)

 Hence [Germ theory of disease](https://en.wikipedia.org/wiki/Germ_theory_of_disease) is a scientific theory but [Homeopathy](https://en.wikipedia.org/wiki/Homeopathy) is a pseudoscience.
 [Quantum Healing](https://en.wikipedia.org/wiki/Quantum_healing) or [Law of Attraction](https://en.wikipedia.org/wiki/Law_of_attraction_(New_Thought)) also fails the scientific test despite being bestsellers.
-Science also dismisses [Astrology](https://en.wikipedia.org/wiki/Astrology) has no scientific validity yet large number of people still believe in it.
+Science also dismisses [Astrology](https://en.wikipedia.org/wiki/Astrology) with no scientific validity yet large number of people still believe in it.
 [String theory](https://en.wikipedia.org/wiki/String_theory) with all its fanfare & mathematical theoretical framework is still a hypothesis.

 <img src="https://imgs.xkcd.com/comics/string_theory.png" title="source: xkcd" />